camunda/camunda-docs/docs/reference/announcements.md

 End of maintenance: 9th of July, 2025

-### Dockerfile Now Uses Numeric ID
+### Dockerfile numeric ID

 The Dockerfile now uses a numeric user ID instead of a non-numeric user.
-This will allow the helm users to use `runAsNonRoot=true` without the need to explicitly set the ID in the Helm values.yaml file.
+This will allow the Helm users to use `runAsNonRoot=true` without the need to explicitly set the ID in the Helm `values.yaml` file.

 ### Deprecated in 8.4